I excitedly present Fannie Merritt Farmer’s good old-fashioned American pumpkin pie!

 Whatever the case, it's nice to know that pumpkin pie has become increasingly popular here in the UK.
-However, it's just recently come to my attention that many folk pay over the odds for a readymade pumpkin pie at Whole Foods Market - an entire tenner or more, I believe!
+However, it's just recently come to my attention that many folk pay over the odds for a readymade pumpkin pie at somewhere like Whole Foods Market - an entire tenner or more, I believe!
 Well, darlings, that's absolute daylight robbery - don't ya think?

-Therefore, I invite you to have a jolly good go at re-creating Fannie's version - with a bit of a Miss Windsor twist, of course! as it’s a fairly cheap dish to make and will only cost you £4 or £5 in total.
+Therefore, I invite you to have a jolly good go at recreating Fannie's version - with a bit of a Miss Windsor twist, of course! as it’s a fairly cheap dish to make and will only cost you £4 or £5 in total.

-Darlings, I must say, in this day and age, the kind of pumpkin pie that one has become accustomed to often includes spices such a nutmeg, cloves, and allspice, however, Fannie’s version only requires cinnamon and ginger.
+Darlings, and I must say, in this day and age, the kind of pumpkin pie that one has become accustomed to often includes spices such a nutmeg, cloves, and allspice, however, Fannie’s version only requires cinnamon and ginger.

 Yet, having re-created Fannie's old-fashioned pumpkin pie a couple of times, I must admit it tasted rather bland - my apologies, Fannie, no offence taken I hope!